dib-lab/2021-paper-metapangenomes/manuscript.md

 More reads mapped in amino acid space than in nucleotide space.
 Only the fraction of reads that mapped to the reference pangenome and the fraction reads that were unmapped are labelled.
 **D)** Bar plots of the fraction of k~aa~-mer metapangenome sequences that were anchored to a given strain using the sourmash gather algorithm against the GTDB rs202 database (*k* = 51).
+Colors represent strains, which are labelled by their NCBI strain name.
+Missing fractions depicted as blank space between the bar and one represent novel k-mers not in the database.
 Only genomes that accounted for greater than 2% of the weighted fractional abundance and that were annotated as the same species are colored.
 Weeks in which the species was low-abundance are excluded.
 Starting at at week 13, sequences from previously unobserved strains were detected within each metapangenome.